 Can I drive on medicinal cannabis?

-You can drive if you are being treated with CBD.
-However, it is currently an offence to drive in Australia:
+You can drive if the medicine you are taking contains no THC.
+Otherwise, it is an offence to drive in Australia:

 1. with the presence of THC in oral fluid, blood or urine; or